-Homework assignments should not typically require parental involvement for completion.
-However, parents can and should support their child with the homework process.
 School counselors are professional educators who have been specially trained to help students with both personal and academic problems.
 Middle school counselors are experienced in working cooperatively with students, parents and teachers to create the best plan for success for each student according to his/her developmental needs.
-Counselors use brief individual counseling, small group counseling and classroom lessons in order to maximize student growth.
+Counselors use brief individual counseling and small group counseling in order to maximize student growth.
 In meeting with students, counselors work to maintain an atmosphere of respect, privacy and understanding of the unique needs and values of each individual student.